vaclav2016/JCGA/README.md

 Do You remember old MS-DOS games?
 You can write Your own game in modern language - Java!
 This is Java framework for development desktop games in CGA/VGA-style graphic with 320*200 resolution.

 Framework work via Swing and support:
-1. Transparent upscale.
+1. Transparent upscale to actual desktop resolution.
-2. PCX file decoding (one bitplane - use GIMP)
+2. PCX file decoding (1 bitplane, 8 bit - use GIMP)
 3. Sprites
-4. 8*8 bitmap fonts
+4. Bitmap 8*8 fonts
-5. Both CGA pallette
+5. Both CGA palette
-6. Pallette size is up to 256 colors - VGA 320*200*256 is possible.
+6. Palette size is up to 256 colors - VGA 320*200*256 is possible.

 ## Examples